 About

-Dr. Casey Youngflesh is currently a Presidential Postdoctoral Fellow in Ecology, Evolution, and Behavior at Michigan State University and, as of Jan 2024, is an Assistant Professor at Clemson University.
-The Youngflesh Lab is looking to build a diverse, collaborative team, unified by an interest in applying leading-edge quantitative approaches to answer ecological questions.
-Prospective Ph.D. applicants and postdoctoral researchers should check the Opportunities page for more information.
+The Youngflesh lab is led by Dr. Casey Youngflesh, an Assistant Professor at Clemson University.
+We are looking to build a diverse, collaborative team, unified by an interest in applying leading-edge quantitative approaches to understand ecological systems.
+Prospective Ph.D. students and postdoctoral researchers should check the Opportunities page for more information.